We reduce the prevalence and impact of gender based violence in our communities.

 We aim to consistently apply the same set of values and principles to all levels of our work – with clients, with colleagues in our organisation, and in our valued relationships with other workers and organisations within the service sector.
 We aim for a high level of integrity in all aspects of our work, and we welcome feedback and input from all those involved with our service.

-The Domestic Violence Action Centre operates from a feminist value base.
-Feminism informs our understanding of the nature of gender-based violence in our communities and guides the way we work to address it.
-We appreciate the different Feminist viewpoints and intersectionality, and we embrace working together across difference.
+DVAC operates from a feminist value base.
+Feminism informs our understanding of the nature of gender-based violence in our communities.
+Feminism guides the way we work to address gender-based violence.
+We appreciate different feminist viewpoints and intersectionality, and we embrace working together across difference.
 The following feminist principles inform all aspects of service delivery:

 - Personal is political